The Startup CFO Blueprint

 Your monthly report should start with a branded cover page and a clear table of contents.
 The report must compare performance against financial plans and offer detailed Budget vs. Actuals (BVA) analysis.

-Monthly reports work best when they mirror internal management reporting.
+Monthly reports work best startup accounting when they mirror internal management reporting.
 This lines up board communications with operational decision-making.
 Whatever the company size, your reporting template must have:

 Clear presentation of quantitative data through appropriate visualizations.
 Detailed notes that explain major variances or changes.
 Forward-looking projections and strategic initiatives outline the path ahead.